-Following the process presented above, our model selects the pages to recommend to the user and orders recommendations in a way so that pages with the highest probability of being interesting show up first on the list of recommendations.
+Following the process presented above, our model selects the pages to recommend to the user and orders recommendations in a way so that pages with the highest probability of being interesting and useful show up first on the list of recommendations.
 The user can then interact with the recommendations by clicking on any of the suggested pages.
-The recommendations that our model suggests rely on the learnt user interests and as such recommendations are dynamic in the sense that as our mechanism gets to learn the user interests, it explores the accumulated knowledge in the subsequent user recommendations.
-In the current implementation of our model, the recommendations suggested change per user session, since the same user might be interested in different topics during different site visits.
-However, considering that the user's topic preference might change during a single visit (i.e. session) or that the user might have more than one topic interests in the same visit, our model can be modified and use a sliding time window for generating recommendations.
+The recommendations that our model suggests rely on the learnt user interests and goals and as such recommendations are dynamic in the sense that as our mechanism gets to learn the user interests and intentions, it explores the accumulated knowledge in the subsequent user recommendations.
+In the current implementation of our model, the recommendations suggested change per user session, since the same user might be interested in different topics and have different goals during different site visits.
+However, considering that the user's topic preference and visit goal might change during a single visit (i.e. session) or that the user might have more than one topic interests and visitation goals in the same visit, our model can be modified and use a sliding time window for generating recommendations.